Optimizing Craftsmen's Polishing Skills

 Mr. Maguire emphasized, "We began evaluating vendors who had the in-depth expertise as well as extensive experience in robotic polishing.
 However, our first concern was that the vendor's commitment to quality and service was as stringent as ours.
 Then, we needed to have confidence in a vendor's ability to work with us as a team to integrate the art of our craftsmen with the science of robotics."

 Baldwin evaluated proposed vendor solutions based on a list of 20 variables, including cost, type of robot, floor space, lead time, spare part availability, cycle time, warranty, confidence in robot cells, polishing knowledge, programming knowledge, capability to deliver on time, training, dust collection, tooling capabilities and local support availability.
-"After considering the selection criteria, we selected Pinnacle Technologies as our vendor," stated Mr. Maguire.
+"After considering the selection criteria, we selected Pinnacle Technologies Inc. as our vendor," stated Mr. Maguire.

 "Since this was our first robotic installation, we wanted proof of the vendor's expertise along with its experience at producing polishing cells, availability of local support and training and programming knowledge.
 The vendor was able to provide all of that," commented Mr. Maguire.